openhab/org.openhab.binding.zwave/README.md

 Note that updating this value will cause the controller to be reinitialised which will take all your Z-Wave devices offline for a short period.

+#### Default Wakeup Period [controller_wakeupperiod]

+This sets the system wide default wakeup period.
+If a battery device does not have the wakeup period set to a value, then the system will configure it to use this value during the device configuration.

+It is defined in seconds.

 #### Network Security Key [security_networkkey]

 This sets the network security key used in your network for securing communications using the secure command classes.
 It is a 16 byte value, specified in hexadecimal.